krakend/krakend-documentation/configuration/flexible-config.md

 - `FC_ENABLE=1` to let KrakenD know that you are using Flexible Configuration.
 You can use `1` or any other value, just pass the variable ( `0` won't disable it!).
 The file passed with the `-c` flag is the base template.
 - `FC_SETTINGS=dirname`: The path to the directory with all the settings files.
-- `FC_PARTIALS=dirname`: The path to the directory with the partial templates included in the configuration file.
+- `FC_PARTIALS=dirname`: The path to the directory with the partial files included in the configuration file.
+Partial file are NOT evaluated, just inserted in the placeholder.
+- `FC_TEMPLATES=dirname`: The path to the directory with the sub templates included in the configuration file.
+These are evaluated using the Go templating system.
 - `FC_OUT`: For debugging purposes, pass a filename where the final JSON result of parsing the template is saved.

 For instance, let's assume you decided to organize your configuration as follows: